 Dr. Nicola Abram

-Nicola has worked on landscape level socio-economic, forest conservation, and oil palm issues in Sabah since 2009.
-She is a specialist in interdisciplinary spatial analyses and planning, focusing on human-environment linkages within landscapes, and promoting biodiversity conservation and sustainable development agendas in multi-use environments.
-Nicola is developing and heading The SPaCES Project, “Spatial Planning for Conservation, Sustainable Economic Development and Society”; a holistic approach to better land utilisation for Sabah.
-She is involved in High Conservation Value (HCV) work in Sabah, and co-represents Forever Sabah as a member of two Technical Working Groups (TWG) on HCVs (HCV Identification TWG; and, HCV-Toolkit TWG).
-Nicola is also the founder and co-director of a small UK organisation called Living Landscape Alliance, a partner of Forever Sabah.
+Dr Nicola Abram has worked on landscape level socio-economic, forest conservation, and oil palm issues in Sabah since 2009.
+She is a widely published specialist in interdisciplinary spatial analyses and planning, focusing on human-environment linkages within landscapes, and promoting biodiversity conservation and sustainable development agendas in multi-use environments.
+Nicola heads The SPaCES Project, “Spatial Planning for Conservation, Sustainable Economic Development and Society”; a holistic approach to better land utilisation for Sabah.
+She is involved in High Conservation Value (HCV) mapping work in Sabah, and contributes as a technical expert in Forever Sabah’s Humans Habitats Highways, Forever Segama, and Sabah Renewable Energy for Rural Electrification (SabahRE2) projects.

 Dr. Nicola Abram